 Identity and knowing who we are is one of the most important journeys we can walk.
 I encourage you to explore your identity.
 This is a great start.

-There are many ways you can do this, yet there is no right or wrong way for doing this.
+There are many ways you can do this, and yet there is no right or wrong way.

 Make sure through this process of learning more about your culture, the history of your tribe and traditions, that you start from a place of respect and curiosity.

 Our history as Indigenous people carries the dark cloud of what’s left over from colonization.
 By asking each other to ‘prove’ how Native we are, we’re doing exactly what the colonists wanted us to do and that doesn’t serve anyone well.

 I believe that all people who have a connection to their culture, land and traditions, have the right to identify in the ways they choose.